joshcanhelp/josh-to-11/input/symlinked/posts/2011-03-08-stoic-technology-learning-to-love-adversity.md

 ---
-title: "Stoic Technology: Learning to Love Adversity"
+title: 'Stoic Technology: Learning to Love Adversity'
-excerpt: "You’re just one corrupted disk away from losing everything on your computer.
+excerpt: You’re just one corrupted disk away from losing everything on your computer.
 You’re one well-timed battery loss from losing a job opportunity.
-You’re one faulty circuit away from burning down your house."
+You’re one faulty circuit away from burning down your house.
-modified: 2016-04-03 02:32:59
+modified: 2016-04-03T02:32:59.000Z
-tags: ["Hardware", "Professional Development", "Web Strategy"]
-featured_img:
 wpid: 1726
+tags:
+  - Hardware
+  - Professional Development
+  - Web Strategy
+featured_img: null
 ---